It's finally here!

 The new baby ADV took seven years in total to develop—god knows why—but it’s good to finally have it among us.
 The 390 is based on an adapted 450 Rally frame, the same that’s been winning Dakar rallies for almost a decade.
 The 390 adds a lightweight trellis frame and subframe to the mix as well as an open-lattice swingarm—all weight-saving measures.
 A 3.8-gallon tank sits on top of the frame which should allow the 390 to have a range of roughly 249 miles.

-The small adventure bike is expected to clock in below the 400-lb mark but KTM has yet to confirm its weight.
+The small adventure bike clocks in at a tiny 348 pounds dry.
 Despite its small stature—and likely its small waist—the 390’s seat reaches the respectable height of 33.7 inches.
 The bike is also equipped with a classic tall handlebar, equipped with a triple clamp that allows the rider to adjust its height.

 The off-road footpegs are wide and fitted with rubber inserts which them comfortable when riding in the street.
 The inserts can then be removed for additional grip when heading off the beaten paths.
 The 19 and 17-inch wheels are wrapped in a set of Continental TKC 70 tires.